Bobby Winkles, former Arizona St baseball coach, dies at 90

 TEMPE, Ariz.
-(AP) — Bobby Winkles, the former baseball coach who won three national championships at Arizona State and went on to manage in the majors, has died.
+(AP) — Bobby Winkles, the baseball coach who built Arizona State into a national power from scratch and went on to manage and coach in the majors, has died.
 He was 90.

 Arizona State said Winkles died Friday with family and friends by his side.